AlexJReid/blog/content/posts/rtdpub/index.md

 - All docs SDKs and tooling
 - Core plugins, such as messaging integrations such as `nats` and `kafka`, plus well-known data vendors - these can be sponsored!

-### Check it out
+### GA soon

 It is not generally available yet.
 I'm currently building up a large suite of automated load/performance tests, but pop over to [rtd.pub](https://rtd.pub) to see it in action, and [register your interest via your GitHub account](https://rtd.pub/register.html).
-Give me a shout in the usual places or [email](mailto:cells@rtd.pub) if you want to arrange a demo or simply want to ask questions.
+Give me a shout in the usual places or [email](mailto:cells@rtd.pub) if you want to arrange a demo, ask questions or are just plain curious about the whole thing.